-This may be another time that group members begin to share their own experiences.
-It may fit to allow them to do this in a brief way, but the group leader should guide the group not to share trauma memories at this time.
+This may be another point at which group members begin to share their own experiences.
+This may be acceptable with a few brief scenarios, but the group facilitator should guide the group not to share trauma memories at this time.
 Acknowledging these losses is a first step in coming to terms with what is no longer present in the client's life.
 Grieving these losses is another important step.